How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 I can’t speak for everyone in our field, but many that I know didn’t get the most extensive training in writing case notes.
 I’ve learned most of what I know from practical application.

 Repetition is key.
-Getting into the habit of writing progress notes in 10 minutes or less can simplify your overall process and help you identify areas that slow you down, and where you might need some improvement.
+Getting into the habit of writing progress notes in 10 minutes or less can simplify your process.
+You can also identify areas that are slowing you down, and where you might need improvement.

-Regularly reviewing your notes can also help you improve by seeing the kinds of phrases you often use, and what information is important or possibly extraneous.
-You can also create a list of the phrases you use frequently with checkboxes.
+Regularly reviewing your notes can also help you improve.
+You'll be able to see the phrases you use often, and what information is important or extraneous.
+You can also create a list of the phrases you use often with checkboxes.
 Adding these to your customized template can make it even easier to write complete, concise, and effective progress notes.

 Having a colleague or mentor review your notes can be an excellent way to get valuable, constructive feedback.